Phone: 0411 209 802

 Registered Play Therapist and Play Therapy Supervisor - Australasian Pacific Play Therapy Association

 Jacki Short is the Owner and Director of Sydney Centre for Creative Change.
-She is a registered Counselling Psychologist with over twenty five years of clinical experience with children, young people and adults.
+She is a registered Counselling Psychologist, Play Therapist and Supervisor with over twenty five years of clinical experience with children, young people and adults.
 Her work involves counselling, supervision, education and research.

 As an experienced and Masters qualified adult educator, Jacki has trained thousands of students and course participants in Australia and internationally and remains committed to the safe and expressive growth of all those with whom she works.
 She gives her training participants practical, evidence-based techniques to help their clients talk about their lives more easily, feel better understood and find solutions that are right for them.
-Along with her work, Jacki loves swimming in ocean pools, full moons, colouring-in books and cake decorating.
+Along with her work, Jacki loves swimming in ocean pools, full moons, colouring-in and cake decorating.